 With popularity comes huge community, and with huge community comes ton of user-generated content, including advice and tutorials.

-Not only you’re not forced to pause the video every second and create Blueprints accordingly, because you are coding instead, but also you can choose from infinite pool of text guides.
+Not only you’re not forced to pause the video every second and create Blueprints accordingly, because you are coding instead, but you also can choose from infinite pool of text guides.
 And you will never run out of them.
 The fact that you can copy code instantly is just great.

 When To Choose Unity